abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/s3-datalake.png)

 You can leave all the fields as default and add some tags as best practice.
-Select region as Sydney and remember to use the same region across all other resources in this workshop.

 ### Create S3 Bucket for saving Athena query results

+Note: This bucket needs to be configured in Athena (under Settings) if you are accessing Athena for the first time.
+Do not create this bucket if you are already using Athena in the region (ap-southeast-2)

 ![image](images/s3-athenaresults.png)

 You can leave all the fields as default and add some tags as best practice.
-Select region as Sydney and remember to use the same region across all other resources in this workshop.

-Note:  This is optional step.
-This bucket needs to be configured in Athena (under Settings) if you are accessing Athena for the first time.

 ![image](images/athena-settings.png)